geodeasic/OrderTrackingSystem/README.md

 ## Assumptions
 - Customer segments and promotion rules are predefined and static for this implementation.
-- Order status transitions follow a linear workflow (e.g., Created → Processing → Shipped → Completed).
+- Order status transitions follow a linear workflow (i.e, Pending → Confirmed → Shipped → Delivered → Returned → Cancelled → Closed).
 - Analytics calculations are based on available in-memory data.
 - No external database or persistent storage is used; all data is in-memory for demonstration.
 - Authentication and authorization are out of scope for this assignment.